jback08/FairShip/field/README.md

 until the very last line of the data, which will correspond to the point (xMax, yMax, zMax).

-There are three field maps provided, created by Victoria Bayliss and Tom Rawlings from RAL, which have a positional resolution of 10 cm for x,y,z; to save on disk space, they have a B-field precision down to 0.01 mT and are compressed:
+There are three field maps provided, created by Victoria Bayliss and Tom Rawlings from RAL, which have a positional resolution of 10 cm for x,y,z.
+To save on disk space, they have a B-field precision down to 0.01 mT and are compressed.
+The script [convertMap.py](convertMap.py) was used to convert the RAL field maps for FairShip use.

 * [MuonFilterBFieldMap1.txt.gz](MuonFilterBFieldMap1.txt.gz) Using original co-ordinates for the steel
 * [MuonFilterBFieldMap2.txt.gz](MuonFilterBFieldMap2.txt.gz) Magnet C0 inner and outer gap moved from 0 to 2 cm